 When handling laundry, wear disposable gloves and keep the dirty clothes away from your face.
 This is particularly important if someone in the home is ill.

-Launder as usual but add a laundry sanitizer that is safe for the different types of fabrics and use the hottest water recommended for the fabric.
-If possible, dry the clothing on high heat in an automatic dryer.
+Launder as usual but add a laundry sanitizer that is safe for the different types of fabrics and use the appropriate water temperature recommended for the fabric.
+If possible and the care instructions allow, dry the clothing on high heat in an automatic dryer.

 Disinfect hampers or laundry bags after each load and especially before placing clean clothes back in the container.